agsb/f2u/README.md

     all dicionary is CPU dependent;
     all compond words have a payload per reference;
-    the memory model is unified, flash and sdrom are continuous address;
+    the memory model is unified, flash and sram are continuous address;

 ### ; notes